Persuaded Search: Stationary Equilibrium

 \section{Stationary Equilibrium}

-In this section, we characterize stationary equilibrium outcomes.
-To that end, we first make two observations that simplify our task.

-First, since all players are risk neutral and the space of contracts is convex, the principal does not gain from randomizing over contracts.
-To guarantee equilibrium existence, we also assume that whenever the agent is indifferent between any two actions on the equilibrium path, he chooses the one that maximizes the principal's payoff.
-Therefore, it suffices for our purposes to only consider pure strategies.
-Second, since the agent rejecting a contract is payoff-equivalent to the principal proposing a contract $\langle 0, G^\varnothing\rangle$ and the agent accepting, we can restrict attention to contracts that induce the agent to accept.
+In this section, we characterize stationary equilibrium outcomes under limited commitment.
+To that end, we make two observations that simplify our task.
+First, it suffices for our purposes to consider only pure strategies because, since all players are risk neutral and the space of contracts is convex, the principal does not gain from randomizing over contracts.\footnote{Additionally, to sustain an equilibrium, we also assume that whenever the agent is indifferent between any two actions on the equilibrium path, he chooses the one that maximizes the principal's payoff. } Second, we can restrict attention to contracts that induce the agent to accept since the agent rejecting a contract is payoff-equivalent for all players to the agent accepting $\langle 0, G^\varnothing\rangle$.

-\begin{definition} \normalfont A stationary equilibrium is defined by a pair of agent-principal continuation values $(U, V)\in \mathbb{R}^2$ and a contract $\langle p,G\rangle\in\mathbb{R}_+\times \mathcal{G}(F)$ such that in each period and after every history: \begin{enumerate} \item The agent stops searching and consumes a good of expected quality $m\in\Theta$ if and only if \footnote{When $m=\delta U$, the agent is indifferent between stopping and continuing his search while the principal (weakly) prefers for the agent to continue his search.
-In \autoref{prop:1}, we show that the equilibrium signal structure never leaves the agent indifferent between stopping and searching.}
+\begin{definition} \normalfont A stationary equilibrium is defined by a pair of agent-principal continuation values $(U, V)\in \mathbb{R}_+^2$ and a contract $\langle p,G\rangle\in\mathbb{R}_+\times \mathcal{G}(F)$ such that in each period and after every history: \begin{enumerate} \item The agent stops searching and consumes a good of expected quality $m\in\Theta$ if and only if

 \item The agent accepts a contract $\langle \widehat p,\widehat G\rangle\in\mathbb{R}_+\times\mathcal{G}(F)$ if and only if

 \item The principal proposes contract $\langle p,G\rangle$ to maximize her profit, i.e.,